-Whatever is the strategy, design or value of a product a company produces, if individual employees don’t give their 100%, the company is going to lose a lot.
-Productivity of the employees includes the time for which they are present in office and are actually focusing on their work, the effectiveness of every mail read and written and the concerns and red flags that can be raised at every stage of development.
+Whatever is the strategy, design, or value of a product a company produces, if individual employees don’t give their 100%, the company is going to lose a lot.
+Productivity of the employees includes the time for which they are present in the office and are actually focusing on their work, the effectiveness of every mail read and written, and the concerns and red flags that can be raised at every stage of development.

-Employees must feel as much a part of the organization and the decision making process as the management.
-Internal communication and the free flow of information between various tiers of a firm, makes everyone a stakeholder of the success or failure of the product, thus charging them up to contribute more than their capacity.
+Employees must feel as much a part of the organization and the decision-making process as the management.
+Internal communication and the free flow of information between various tiers of a firm, make everyone a stakeholder of the success or failure of the product, thus charging them up to contribute more than their capacity.